usystems/webling-plugins/README.md

 - `name`: String

-    Every plugin must must have aname.
+    Every plugin must have a name.
 We recommend using the [Reverse Domain Name Notaion](https://en.wikipedia.org/wiki/Reverse_domain_name_notation) to make clear there the plugin comes from.

 - `apiversion`: Number

-    A plugin must specify which which Version of the Plugin it is compatible with.
-Currently only the number `1` is a valid value.
+    A plugin must specify which Version of the Plugin it is compatible with.
+Currently, only the number `1` is a valid value.

 - `pluginversion`: String

-    We recommend to version a Webling plugin using [Sematic Versiong](https://semver.org).
+    We recommend versioning a Webling plugin using [Sematic Versioning](https://semver.org).

 - `hooks`: Array

-    In the hooks array it is specified how the plugin shoud extend Webling.
+    In the hooks array it is specified how the plugin should extend Webling.
 In the example above, the tag `plugin-hello-wolrd` is inserted in the member panel.
-In the navigation the label `Hello World is displaied.
+In the navigation the label `Hello World is displayed.
 Every hook has different options.
-The hooks are described in [Extention Points](#extention-points)
+The hooks are described in [extension Points](#extention-points)

 - `onLoad`: Function